 Welcome to UCLA Political Science

-With 40 faculty, the UCLA Department of Political Science has expertise in nearly every important aspect of political life, both domestic and international.
+The UCLA Department of Political Science has expertise in every important aspect of political life, both domestic and international.
 In the 1950s, UCLA experts developed the cold war doctrine of deterrence.
 Since the 1970s, UCLA has led the development of understanding of political change and economic development in the nations of Europe, Africa, Latin America, and Asia.
 More recently, UCLA pioneered the study of Race and Ethnicity in US politics, in developing countries, and in political thought.
 Our department was an early leader in the application of statistics and game theory to the study of politics.
-Other current areas of strength include the study of corruption, inequality, the consequences of oil wealth, the politics of trade, representation, U.S. campaigns and party politics, and design-based inference.
+Other current areas of strength include the study of corruption, inequality, the consequences of oil wealth, the politics of trade, political theories of representation, U.S. campaigns and party politics, and design-based inference.
 Scholars in all of these fields regularly publish in top academic journals, consult with governments and businesses, write in local and national newspapers and blogs, and regularly appear on television and radio to offer expertise for public circulation.
 We are committed to increasing our understandings of politics, but we also aim to share those understandings with our students, our peers, and the world at large.

 We are one of the largest undergraduate majors at UCLA and offer around 140 different classes per year to 1800 Political Science majors as well as to students from across the campus.
-Overall, our faculty and graduate teaching assistants teach about 11,000 students each year, serving the wider university community as well as our majors.
-Our classes are rated among the most popular on campus.
-Our broad and changing array of offerings has recently included “Ethics and Governance,” “Trump’s Foreign Policy,” “Civil War and Mass Violence,” “Political Theory in Hollywood,” and “Economic Inequality in the US.”
-We are one of the largest undergraduate majors at UCLA.
+Overall, our faculty and graduate teaching assistants teach about 11,000 students every year.
+Our classes are consistently rated among the most popular on campus with a changing array of offerings that includes “Ethics and Governance,” “Trump’s Foreign Policy,” “Civil War and Mass Violence,” “Political Theory in Hollywood,” and “Economic Inequality in the US.”

 Professor & Chair